-

 Finally, here is the same pitch played without the fundamental, only overtones:

 As can be heard, the third sample sounds very similar to the first, despite the fundamental not being present.
 In contrast, the second sample sounds completely different.
 In fact, if you are listening on a laptop, tablet, or mobile device you may not hear the second sample at all due to the speakers being too small to produce the fundamental pitch.
 (This would also mean that the first and third samples would sound virtually identical.)
-In summary, though the subcontrabassoon’s A−1 will sound slightly different to most of us than it would to someone capable of hearing down to 13.75 Hz, it will still very much sound like an A−1 and still very much sound like a subcontrabassoon.
+In summary, though the subcontrabassoon’s A−1 sounds slightly different to most of us than it would to someone capable of hearing down to 13.75 Hz, it still very much sounds like an A−1 and still very much sounds like a subcontrabassoon.

 1 The clarinet family and other acoustically stopped pipes (i.e. most pan flutes) are slightly different in that they vibrate mostly in odd-numbered divisions (third, fifth, seventh, etc.) and are half as long as a flute, saxophone, oboe, or bassoon of the same pitch would be.